AdoshiMatamoto/adrianmatei.com/_posts/2020-09-24-favourite-ted-talks.md

 ## **Health**

+### Sleep is your super power

+Sleep is your life-support system and Mother Nature's best effort yet at immortality, says sleep scientist Matt Walker.
+In this deep dive into the science of slumber, Walker shares the wonderfully good things that happen when you get sleep -- and the alarmingly bad things that happen when you don't, for both your brain and body.
+    Learn more about sleep's impact on your learning, memory, immune system and even your genetic code -- as well as some helpful tips for getting some shut-eye.

+<div style="max-width:854px"><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://embed.ted.com/talks/matt_walker_sleep_is_your_superpower" width="854" height="480" style="position:absolute;left:0;top:0;width:100%;height:100%" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>

 ### How to make stress your friend

 Stress.
 It makes your heart pound, your breathing quicken and your forehead sweat.